-AMASE students must have a valid Visa for the respective country they study at.
+AMASE students must have a valid Visa for the respective country they study in.

-As an EU-citizen, you do not need any Visa.
-EU-citizens may live, work and travel in all countries which are part of the Schengen-agreement.
+As an EU-citizen, you do not need a Visa.
+EU-citizens may live, work and travel freely in all countries which are part of the Schengen-agreement.

 Students from outside the EU have to apply for a Visa at least twice: The first time to get a Visa for the Entrance University, the second time to get a Visa for the Second University.
 If you should decide to write the Master’s Thesis back at the Entrance University, you will have to apply a third time.

-We recommend you to apply for a Schengen-Visa, if possible.
-With this Visa, you will also not have any problems to get to Germany for the Integration Week and PSS.
+We recommend you apply for a Schengen-Visa, if possible.
+With this Visa, you will not have any problems to get to Germany for the Integration Week and PSS.

-But even though you only have a Visa for one of the other countries, you are usually allowed to travel all over Europe.
-But these regulations may vary from country to country, so please get in touch with the respective embassy.
+Even if you only have a Visa for one of the other countries, you are usually allowed to travel all over Europe.
+However, these regulations may vary from country to country, so please get in touch with the respective embassy.

 The Visa procedure can take up to several months in different countries, so you should start the application as soon as possible.

 Self-financing students from outside the EU coming to Germany have to open a so called “Sperrkonto“.
-This is a blocked account which proofs that you have enough money for living in Germany for one year.
+This is a blocked account which proves that you have enough money to live in Germany for one year.